13 Pros and Cons of Being a Physical Therapist Assistant

 Offices specializing in sports medicine are also another great place to find PTA jobs.
 By working in sports medicine, physical therapist assistants can work with athletes who have suffered from injuries or those suffering from arthritis.
 Finally, hospitals offer even more employment opportunities.
 Patients need to be physically worked on just about every day, so the hours are good, and the jobs are plentiful.

-What Is A Typical Physical Therapist Assistant Work Schedule Like?
+What is a Typical Physical Therapist Assistant Work Schedule Like?

 As a physical therapist, you can expect to work various hours, including some that may be outside the traditional 9 to 5 schedule.
 For example, you might have to work evenings or weekends depending on your employer's needs and preferences.
 A typical workday for a physical therapist assistant is usually more structured compared with other career fields.
 A PTA may have specific times when they need to be working with patients.
 This will depend mainly on the nature of the physical therapist assistant position and the work setting.